 What is the point of the Christian faith?
 Why should we bother to submit ourselves to Jesus and His teachings?
 Why should we surrender our lives to the authority of God and His Word?
 To be more personal, if you are a Christian, why?
 What persuaded you to commit your life to Christ?
 Was it just to avoid hell and judgment?
 Or did you want something more?
 Can living the Christian life as Paul has described in the book of Ephesians give us more than just eternal fire insurance?

 The gain is worth the pain.
-Learning spiritual discipline and sacrifice is work, but the payoff is absolutely worth the investment.
+Learning spiritual disciplines like Bible study and prayer and self-sacrifice is work, but the payoff is absolutely worth the investment.
 Jesus, though a man like us, showed us that enjoying eternal life on earth was possible.
 Paul experienced it, as did his fellow ministers like Tychicus, and we can bet that many of his Christian readers did, too.
 And if you are saved, you have tasted God’s goodness, too.
 You know that life can be better than the muck of sin and the world that tries to drag you down.
 You are a new creation in Christ.
 Now if you can learn how to abide in Him and live like the new person whom God has already declared you to be, you can walk in God’s comfort, love, faith, peace, and grace every day.
 That is His desire for us.
 May we all experience more of the Christ-centered life this year.

 The Text (Ephesians 6:21-24)